Non-minimally coupled electromagnetic fields and observable implications for primordial black holes: Modified dispersion relations

-This is the first important result regarding which we would like to stress the following points: First, the above two dispersion relations are different from the ones we obtained earlier for Schwarzschild and Kerr [cf. \eqref{eq:dispersion_relation_sch}].
-In the case of Schwarzschild and Kerr, the two dispersions are quadratic, and the modifications to the dispersion relation occur in the $p_{(3)}$ component of the momentum.
-Second, in the case of Sultana-Dyer, the modification to the dispersion relation \eqref{eq:SD-DRelation-NLocal2} occurs in all the components of the momentum.
-Further, the dispersion relation \eqref{eq:SD-DRelation-NLocal1} is cubic order.
-This occurs because of the last term in Eq. \eqref{eq:SD-DRelation-Local1}.
+This is the first important key result that we would like to highlight.
+The dispersion relations~\eqref{eq:SD-DRelation-NLocal1}, \eqref{eq:SD-DRelation-NLocal2-part1} and \eqref{eq:SD-DRelation-NLocal2-part2}, for the SD spacetime, are very different than the dispersion relations in Schwarzschild BH~\eqref{eq:dispersion_relation_sch}.
+In the case of Schwarzschild, the two dispersion relations~\eqref{eq:dispersion_relation_sch} are quadratic, and the third one ($p^{2}=0$) is identical to the minimal coupling.
+However, in the SD spacetime, one of the dispersion relations is quadratic (SD-I), and another is quartic (SD-II and SD-III).
+The quadratic dispersion (SD-I) has a different form (compared to Schwarzschild) as it contains the cross-term $p_{0}p_{1}$.
+As mentioned earlier, assuming $\tilde{\lambda}$ to be small and ignoring $\tilde{\lambda}^2$ terms reduces the quartic dispersion to two quadratic dispersion relations~\eqref{eq:SD-DRelation-NLocal2-part1} (SD-II) and \eqref{eq:SD-DRelation-NLocal2-part2} (SD-III).
+Interestingly, both the quadratic dispersion relations contain the cross-terms $p_{0}p_{1}$.
+This indicates that the total deflection angle might differ for the two black hole spacetimes.

-In the next section, we calculate the deflection angle of the photon near the black hole.
-We show that the deflection angle of the photon near Schwarzschild is linearly proportional to $\beta_0 \, b$; however, in the case of Sultana-Dyer, the deflection angle has a different dependence.
-We then compare the results between Schwarzschild and Sultana-Dyer black holes for different mass ranges.
+In the next section, we calculate the expression for the deflection angle, followed by the total deflection angle of the photon near the black hole.
+We compare the time-independent (Schwarzschild) and time-dependent (SD) BH results.
+As the total deflection angle depends on $\tilde{\lambda}$, we also obtain a constraint on the NMC parameter.